 Action: Instruct the driver to move the car off the wire and clear of any pools of water which may be energized by the live wire.
-Make sure you are not in a position to be injured in case the wire springs up after being released when the vehicle moves.
+Make sure you are not in a position to be injured in case the wire springs up after being released when the vehicle moves by staying at least 30 metres (100 feet) away.
 Also make sure no one else in the vicinity is standing in a dangerous location when the vehicle is moved.

-Special Situation:

-The occupants of the vehicle are unconscious or unable to move.
+Special Situation: The occupants of the vehicle are unconscious or unable to move.

 Action: Firefighters or law enforcement officers should not take any action which would endanger their lives or the lives of others.
-Monitor closely for any changes in the situation, fire, etc. If a victim regains consciousness instruct him/her to stay in the vehicle.
+Monitor closely for any changes in the situation (i.e. fire, etc.).
+If a victim regains consciousness instruct them to stay in the vehicle.